Journal entries

 -

-We also use a convenient sign notation: money leaving an account (a Credit, in bookkeeping language) is written as a negative number, and money entering an account (a Debit) is written as a positive number.
-Together with rule 1, this means the amounts in a transaction must always add up to zero.
+We use a convenient sign notation: money leaving an account (a Credit, in bookkeeping language) is written as a negative number, and money entering an account (a Debit) is written as a positive number.

 -

-Why is there no amount next to Liabilities:Acme Credit Card, above ?
+Why is there no amount next to Liabilities:Acme Credit Card ?
 As a convenience, we are allowed to leave one amount blank, and it will be inferred automatically (eg $-9.19 is inferred above).
-This is optional, just to save typing.
+This is optional; it saves typing.

 (Part of hledger by example.)